Huygraf/Object-Detection/README.md

 ## Usage

+1.
+   If this is the first time you run application:
-1. Start the Flask server (use for manual installation):
+   Start the Flask server (use for manual installation):
    - Insert this code to run Flask server:
       "flask run --debug"
+   Else:
+      - Open Command Prompt (Windows) or Terminal (Mac/Linux)
+      - Navigate to the project directory
+      - Insert this code to run Flask server:
+      "flask run --debug"
+      OR:
+      Double click the `install_and_run_windows.bat`/  file

-2. Open your web browser and go to (use for manual installation):
+3. Open your web browser and go to (use for manual installation):
       "http://127.0.0.1:5000"

-3. Upload one or multiple images using the file selector
+4. Upload one or multiple images using the file selector

-4. Click "Detect Objects" and wait for processing
+5. Click "Detect Objects" and wait for processing

-5. View the results with bounding boxes and class labels for each detected object.
+6. View the results with bounding boxes and class labels for each detected object.
    If you want to process other images, click "Process More Images"